 Wylie boasts a thriving workforce and a diverse range of industries, reflecting a pro-business environment that welcomes new enterprises to our community.
-The Wylie Economic Development Corporation is committed to supporting businesses in their endeavors, whether it's relocating or expanding operations.
+The Wylie Economic Development Corporation is committed to supporting businesses in their endeavors, whether relocating to our community or expanding operations.